jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 **Spectacle movies**: also called blockbusters, these stories are about an obvious problem, i.e., Godzilla is here, so run like hell and keep running until the movie is over.
 Spectacle movies are straightforward because the problem is straightforward; survive or die.
 However, since the action is so instinctual, there's no time for the protagonist to think of new ideas.
 The result is logical but unsurprising stories.

 In a spectacle movie, the polar bears may fight off Arctic oil drilling.
 Still, these spectacular victories do not create a new lever of power.
-After the story ends, the world still uses oil, and thus climage change continues to kill all the polar bears.
+After the story ends, the world still uses oil, and thus climate change continues to kill all the polar bears.

-To capialize on old success, blockbusters reuse old stories and characters.
-However, each replicated story gets less attractive, forcing its producers to look for new customers with hype-filled, dark majic using mass marketing campaigns.
+To capitalize on old success, blockbusters reuse old stories and characters.
+However, each replicated story gets less attractive, forcing its producers to look for new customers with hype-filled, dark majic, marketing campaigns.
 Most franchise movies, sequels, and remakes are spectacle movies.

 ---

 These are the three-story categories.
 In a nutshell, classic stories tackle real-life problems.
 Selfish stories are self-obsessed.
 Spectacle stories are a distraction.
-This is why selfish/spectacle stories don't have "spoilers", while we want to "go in fresh" for classic stories.
+This is why selfish/spectacle stories don't have "spoilers," while we want to "go in fresh" for classic stories.

-Society transitions from classic, to selfish/spectacle inside ages.
+Society transitions from classic, too selfish/spectacle inside ages.
 You can see the change in your favorite sitcom, such as _The Office, Seinfeld, Friends, HIMYM, The Big Bang Theory_.
 They start off as classic stories, with characters who deal with relatable problems.
 For example, not liking their jobs or being tired of dating.

 We watch episode after episode because we see ourselves in these characters.
 We laugh and cry in recognition because we're living the same life on Main Street.